Nafees10/navm/README.md

 ---

 ## Syntax
-Although you do not need to actually write following this if you are using NaVM in a library, you can programmatically add instructions to functions, this still exists.
+Although you do not need to actually write following this if you are using NaVM in a library, you can programmatically add instructions to functions, this still exists.(See `source/bytecodedefs.d : NaFunction`)

 The syntax is as follows:
 ```